rdlauer/articles/nativescript/securing-app/whitepaper.md

 For facial recognition, [Face ID](https://www.apple.com/iphone-xs/face-id/) is a system designed and developed by Apple for the iPhone X line.
 Face ID will likely eventually succeed Touch ID as the defacto biometric authentication technology on iOS devices.

-To use these biometric authentication options in your app, there is a fantastic plugin built by [Eddy Verbruggen](https://twitter.com/eddyverbruggen) called [nativescript-fingerprint-auth](https://market.nativescript.org/plugins/nativescript-fingerprint-auth).
+To use these biometric authentication options in a NativeScript app, there is a plugin called [nativescript-fingerprint-auth](https://market.nativescript.org/plugins/nativescript-fingerprint-auth).

 ![biometric security with nativescript](4-biometric.png)

-> **TIP:** Even though it's called a "fingerprint" plugin, it also [supports Face ID](https://market.nativescript.org/plugins/nativescript-fingerprint-auth#face-id-ios) on the iPhone X line of devices!
+> **TIP:** Even though it's called a "fingerprint" plugin, it also [supports Face ID](https://market.nativescript.org/plugins/nativescript-fingerprint-auth#face-id-ios) on the iPhone X line of devices.

 Basic usage of this plugin includes capabilities such as checking if biometric support is available: